Tourism in Abruzzo: Mountain and ecotourism tourism

 The region currently has 23 active ski resort.
 They are located in the town of Scanno, Ovindoli, Pescasseroli, Roccaraso, Campo Imperatore, Campo Felice, Rivisondoli, Pescocostanzo and Pianoro Campitelli where winter tourism is highly developed and then you can play sports such as alpine skiing, snowboarding, ski mountaineering, ski touring, cross-country skiing and dog sledding.
 Other trails and facilities are in Passolanciano-Majelletta, Campo Rotondo, Campo di Giove, Piani di pezza, Voltigno, Centomonti, Macchiarvana, Monte Piselli.

 Abruzzo is called Europe's greenest region and boasts the presence of three national parks (Parco Nazionale d'Abruzzo, Lazio e Molise, Gran Sasso e Monti della Laga National Park, Maiella National Park, and regional park Sirente Velino Regional Park) and 38 protected areas between oasis, regional reserves and state reserves.
 The parks allow tourists hiking and nature activities, leisure activities and holidays such as excursions to the park, horse riding, hiking, cycling, hiking, birdwatching, and canoeing, rafting, windsurfing, boating on Lake of Bomba, Lake of Scanno and Campotosto, in addition to the natural parks of Abruzzo boasts numerous protected areas.

+There is also a tourist rail service on the Sulmona-Isernia railway that crosses part of the mountainous hinterland of the Abruzzo and Molise regions called Ferrovia dei Parchi.
+The Abruzzo tractor passes through towns such as Cansano, Campo di Giove, Palena, Rivisondoli, Pescocostanzo, Roccaraso, Castel di Sangro.